 Notes

-- For less sweet drink: add ⅔ cup of sugar.
+- For a less sweet drink: add ⅔ cup of sugar.

-- For sweeter drink: add up to 1.5 cups of sugar.
+- For a sweeter drink: add up to 1.5 cups of sugar.

-- Optionally, add lemon/orange slices or fresh mint to glasses before serving.
+- Optional garnishes: Add lemon/orange slices or fresh mint to glasses before serving.

 Comments